 Since it was Kevin’s birthday on Monday and he had already cooked his entire birthday dinner himself, I decided to stay home from church and surprise him with a special tart.
 It was a total success!

 I decided that rather than cooking the strawberries with the rhubarb that it would be a nice fresh twist to make a tangy rhubarb coulis and leave the strawberries fresh.

 I used the pastry cream recipe from Tartlette and was quite pleased with it.
-Next time I will double the pastry cream recipe and use less whipped cream in the filling.

 After everything is cooled and your strawberries are sliced, it is as simple as pouring the filling into the tart shell and topping with the strawberries and sauce.
-I used a sandwhich baggie with the corner snipped off to drizzle the sauce on the tart easily.
+I used a sandwich baggie with the corner snipped off to drizzle the sauce on the tart easily.